e2equiel/sentinel-crt/README.md

     sudo systemctl start sentinel-crt.service
     ```
 You can check its status with `sudo systemctl status sentinel-crt.service`.

+## Documentation

+Detailed information about built-in modules and services lives under [`docs/modules`](docs/modules) and [`docs/services`](docs/services).
+Each page explains what the component does, how it is configured, and the events it emits or consumes.

 ## Home Assistant Flight Radar Integration